Pro Se Divorce in Texas

 What Is Pro Se Divorce in Texas?

 "Pro se" is Latin for "in one's own behalf."
 In divorce, pro se means you represent yourself in a divorce rather than hire a lawyer as your representative.
 Pro se divorce is only recommended if your divorce is uncontested and does not involve any complex issues involving marital assets or children.

 In a pro se divorce, you can download Texas divorce forms online or get them from the District Clerk's office, complete them on your own, and have an attorney review them before filing them.
 This allows for a DIY divorce in that you do not need to retain an attorney to represent you in court.
-Instead, you are essentially able to get a divorce without a lawyer in Texas by completing and filing your own divorce forms online.
+Instead, you are essentially able to get a divorce without a lawyer by completing and filing your own divorce forms online.